-The exercises also serve to reveal personal factors related to creativity that are posited by Teresa Amabile in Creativity in Context.
+USAWC course exercises serve to reveal personal factors related to creativity that are posited by Teresa Amabile in Creativity in Context.
 The Amabile model of creativity presents a framework composed of task motivation, domain-relevant skills, and creativity-relevant processes.
-USAWC students display a high degree of motivation to complete the task presumably based on the competitive nature of the individual or just a desire to fulfill the expectations of the instructor.
+Presumably, USAWC students display a high degree of motivation to complete tasks based on the competitive nature of the individual or just a desire to fulfill the expectations of the instructor.
 The breadth of knowledge and experience base is another important factor in the type of solution presented.
 The more innovative solutions seem to be extracted from other domains.
 The ambiguity with the instructions and the inability to ask questions can be frustrating for some, but for others, it opens the door of possibilities.
 However, under these conditions, there is an opportunity to be foolish, have fun, and take risk in a non-threatening environment.

-Throughout their careers, U.S. military officers have undergone a number of assessments that were intended to increase self-awareness and identify areas of strength and those areas for improvement. students have the opportunity to participate in the USAWC Leader Feedback Program (LFP) where they are administered a series of personality and behavioral assessments in a number of areas that we hold are important for success at the levels of senior leadership.
+Throughout their careers, U.S. military officers have undergone a number of assessments that were intended to increase self-awareness and identify areas of strength and those areas for improvement.
+Our students have the opportunity to participate in the USAWC Leader Feedback Program (LFP) where they are administered a series of personality and behavioral assessments in a number of areas that we hold are important for success at the levels of senior leadership.
 Participants receive individual feedback on the results-feedback that highlights the complex interaction between leadership, health, and fitness at the strategic level.
-There are three assessment tools that are particularly important for self-awareness and are related to creativity.
-Many students may already be familiar with the Myers-Briggs Type Indicator (MBTI) from prior experiences.
-Students also take the Kirton Adaption-Innovation (KAI) instrument early in the year along with the Team Roles assessment as part of the Leader Feedback Program (LFP).
-The first two of these tools measure personality preferences; the third behavioral implications assesses personality.